 Then there’s eduGAIN

-eduGAIN builds more so on the scalability and standardisation provided by the Federations mentioned. eduGAIN links most of the worlds Federations into one Mega-Federation.
-By joining one of the participating Federations (e.g. UK Federation) you can make your content accessible to organisations in all other participating Federations.
+eduGAIN builds more so on the scalability and standardization provided by the Federations mentioned. eduGAIN links most of the worlds Federations into one Mega-Federation.
+By joining one of the participating Federations (e.g. UK Federation) you can make your content accessible to organizations in all other participating Federations.
 This means you no longer need to integrate with Federations individually (although you will have to complete a registration form for each Federation) – this is where adopting a standard approach (SAML) comes into its own!

 Finally, one huge benefit to using a Federation is for the provision of seamless SSO.
 By that we mean a user logs in once and isn’t required to login to another site during their session.
 Seamless SSO is far easier to facilitate through a Federation, this is because the publisher inevitably adopts a standard approach to accessing content, creating a much better user experience

 - Stability – Federations are robust services that maintain connections between you and your customers, so you don’t have to.